-- Any full-time tenured faculty member or librarian (who has not retired or announced his or her intention to retire) has the option of teaching no more than $\frac{1}{2}$ (one half) the normal full-time teaching load with the following conditions. - (a) Election of the option is solely at the discretion of the faculty member. - (b) A faculty member will be permitted to elect the option if the total number of participants is less than twenty-two (22).
-In the event that the number of eligible faculty members who apply to begin the option the following semester exceeds the number of available openings under the cap, applicants with the most seniority as full-time Pratt employees will have priority. - (c) Salary to be the applicable percent of what the faculty member's full-time salary would have been. - (d) The fringe benefit provisions applicable to full-time faculty in Articles 26 and 27, including tuition remission and the tuition exchange plan, will continue to apply (life insurance, disability, and TIAA-CREF to be adjusted to the salary that the faculty member will be receiving); except that health and hospitalization insurance will be discontinued for any individual who has other employment elsewhere that provides health and hospitalization insurance as provided in Article 26.
-Further, for purposes of determining the faculty member's contribution for health and hospitalization pursuant to Articles 26.1 and 26.2, the faculty member's "annual pay" while electing the half-time option will be assumed to be the amount that the faculty member's full-time salary would have been had she/he not elected the half-time option. - (e) The leave provisions applicable to full-time faculty in Article 28 will continue to apply, adjusted to the salary that the faculty member will be receiving. - (f) The faculty member will retain the seniority rights as a full-time, tenured member of the faculty.
+21.1 Any full-time tenured faculty member or librarian (who has not retired or announced his or her intention to retire) has the option of teaching no more than one half $(\frac{1}{2})$ the normal full-time teaching load with the following conditions.
+Faculty members participating in this option are required to teach in both the Fall and Spring semesters.

+(a) Election of the option is solely at the discretion of the faculty member.

+(b) A faculty member will be permitted to elect the option if the total number of participants is less than twenty-two (22).
+In the event that the number of eligible faculty members who apply to begin the option the following semester exceeds the number of available openings under the cap, applicants with the most seniority as full-time Pratt employees will have priority.

+(c) Salary to be the applicable percent of what the faculty member's full-time salary would have been.

+(d) The fringe benefit provisions applicable to full-time faculty in Articles 26 and 27, including tuition remission and the tuition exchange plan, will continue to apply (life insurance, disability, and TIAA-CREF to be adjusted to the salary that the faculty member will be receiving); except that health and hospitalization insurance will be discontinued for any individual who has other employment elsewhere that provides health and hospitalization insurance as provided in Article 26.
+Further, for purposes of determining the faculty member's contribution for health and hospitalization pursuant to Articles 26.1 and 26.2, the faculty member's "annual pay" while electing the half-time option will be assumed to be the amount that the faculty member's full-time salary would have been had she/he not elected the half-time option.

+(e) The leave provisions applicable to full-time faculty in Article 28 will continue to apply, adjusted to the salary that the faculty member will be receiving.